suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

         assert cfg.bar == 1                                      # cfg.bar remains unchanged
         assert cfg.baz == 2                                      # cfg.baz remains unchanged

-This REPLACES the previous NetPyNE code idiom for updating the SimConfig object with mappings from the batched job submission
+This REPLACES the previous NetPyNE code for updating the SimConfig object with mappings from the batch job submission.

 4. Additional functionality within the simConfig object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``cfg.update()`` also supports the optional argument ``force_match``, which forces values in the update dictionary to match existing attributes within the ``SimConfig`` object.
-This setting is recommended to be set to ``True`` during debugging to check for accidental creation of new attributes within the ``SimConfig`` object at runtime ...
+The method ``cfg.update()`` also supports the optional argument ``force_match``, which forces values in the update dictionary to match existing attributes within the ``SimConfig`` object.
+This setting is recommended to be set to ``True`` during debugging to check for accidental creation of new attributes within the ``SimConfig`` object at runtime:

 .. code-block:: python